ALEKS Knowledge Checks: The Complete Guide

 Why did my mastery percentage drop after a Knowledge Check?

-Can I retake a Knowledge Check?
+Can I retake a Knowledge Check if I do poorly?

 Do Knowledge Checks cover chemistry topics too?